AizazSharif/Data-Analyst-Nanodegree-Project-6/README.md

 ## Summary
-This project involves visualization of Titanic survival using passenegers data such as class, gender and age group.
+This project involves visualization of Titanic survival using passengers data such as class, gender and age group.
 Created total three graphs:

 1. Titanic survival by class: First class passengers have the highest survival rate among all the different classes.
 2. Titanic survival by age group: The Children belonging to the age group 0-15 have the highest survival rate.